Class of 1943

 Perry high school will lose one of its top FFA judging team members this spring when Leland Dwight Schwartz graduates with the class of 1943.
 The 17-year-old senior is reporter for the Future Farmers of America chapter and a member of the wrestling squad.

 Schwartz, born in Enid, has lived near Perry for around seven years and attended both Garfield and Noble county grade schools.
-He has been a student in Perry high school for the past four years and plans to enter the Tonkawa radio school upon graduations.
+He has been a student in Perry high school for the past four years and plans to enter the Tonkawa radio school upon graduation.

 His parents, Mr. and Mrs. H. E. Schwartz, live on route three, Perry.